varigence/docs/bimlflex/metadata-editors/accelerator.md

 ## Starting Point

-The BimlFlex Data Vault Accelerator is creating the Data Vault model based on metadata existing in the App.
+The BimlFlex Data Vault Accelerator creates the Data Vault model based on metadata existing in the App.
+This metadata is initially imported using the [**Metadata Importer**](xref:bimlflex-concepts-importing-metadata) or entered manually.

+ The metadata importer imports source object, their key definitions, and their relationships.
+This can be used in the Data Vault modeling to create the initial raw Data Vault.

  The initial metadata is generally imported from a source system, however the BimlFlex accelerator also allows direct acceleration from an object (such as an imported view) through the **Staged Query** approach.

 **Source metadata decoration**